tmarsteel/jcli/docs/detailed.md

 The validator will then pass each single value for that option through the filter and collect the filtered objects.

-The type of the value returned from the validator will change.
-Let `T` be the return type of the specified filter.
-E.g. that is `java.lang.Integer` for the `integer` filter or `java.lang.String` if no filter is set.
-The validator will return a `java.util.List<T>` when asked for the option.

-If the parsed input does not contain a value for the collection the returned `List` will be empty.
+The validated input will return an `Object[]` from `getOption(String)`.

-The order of the parsed objects in the returned `List<T>` reflects the order in which the single values were given in the original input.
+The order of the parsed objects in the returned array reflects the order in which the single values were given in the original input.

 ## Arguments